 In what way are goal conflicts baked into the system?
-Nonprofits seek three bottom line: mission, community, and money, unlike governments and businesses that seek a single bottom link, (votes and profit, respectively.)
+Nonprofits seek three bottom lines: mission, community, and money, unlike governments and businesses that seek a single bottom line (votes and profit, respectively.)
 Seeking three results at the same time leads to confusion.
 And if you’re not careful, when you confuse you lose.

 In my Trusted Advisor Program, I find that by helping CEOs to name conflicts, they make tremendous progress on challenges that previously stumped them.
 Why?
-Named conflicts lose their mystery.
+Named conflicts lose their mystery and their power.
 They gain portability.
-Portability allows you to mentally move problems from their current context, or reframe them so you can play as you thinking about solutions.
+Portability allows you to move problems from their current context into new ones or reframe them so you can play as you thinking about solutions.

-By classifying conflicts, CEOs help their organizations to stop cross-purpose efforts.
-Names help people to discuss fears, to identify risks, and to explore ways to reduce them.
-Reframing allows you to ask this interesting question: how can we can we move toward all three bottom-lines simultaneously here?
+By classifying conflicts, CEOs stop their boards, staff and supporters cease working at cross-purposes.
+Labels help people to discuss fears, identify risks, and explore ways to reduce them.
+Reframing allows you to ask this mind-opening question: how can we move toward all three bottom-lines simultaneously?

-In the chart below, I name the three expensive and common conflicts, provide an example, and an offer a reframing question.
+In the chart below, you’ll find three critical, common, and expensive nonprofit conflicts, provide an example and a reframing question.

 Identify your slow or stalled income growth efforts.
 What role do bottom-line conflicts play?
-Name the conflict or conflicts.
+Name the friction or conflict.
 As you do, watch for shifts in your thinking.
 Jot me a note and let me know what you discover.